-Walk to Palestine: Activist to walk 5,000 kilometers
+Walk to Palestine: Activist walking 5,000km

-A 25-year-old Swedish activist has commenced a treacherous walk from Sweden to Palestine, to raise awareness about human rights violations in the occupied territories.
+Twenty-five-year-old Swedish activist Benjamin Ladraa is on a treacherous walk from Sweden to Palestine to raise awareness about human rights violations in the occupied territories.

-Benjamin Ladraa says he was so moved by a three-week trip to Palestine last April that he decided to "tell the world about the situation in Palestine".
+As of Wednesday, he is in Bulgaria and should reach Istanbul on March 20, walking 30-50km a day.

-After giving up his studies and work, he set out on his 5,000km journey from Gothenburg, Sweden to Palestine on August 8, last year.
+Ladraa began his 5,000km journey from Gothenburg, Sweden, on August 8 last year.

-Ladraa is always on the move, carrying the Palestinian flag on his back and a keffiyeh, a symbol of Palestinian independence, over his shoulder.

-Each day is a different experience for him, he says.
-Sometimes he sleeps in his tent or in a hostel.
+Each day is a different experience, Ladraa says.
+Sometimes he sleeps in his tent or a hostel.
 Dinner may mean eating canned food by a campfire or a meal shared with hosts he meets during his journey.

 Ladraa sometimes holds lectures, where he tells his audience what he saw during his Palestine trip.

-With the exception of some standalone incidents, he says most people welcomed him.
+With the exception of some isolated incidents, he says most people welcomed him.

-In Prague, he says, he was detained by guards of the Israeli embassy because he was carrying a Palestinian flag and pushing a trolley.
+In Prague, he says, he was detained by Israeli embassy guards because he was carrying a Palestinian flag and pushing a trolley.

 He was released after a bomb squad ensured he was not dangerous.

-However, the guards scanned his passport and Ladraa fears border troops will not let him enter Palestine.
+However, the guards scanned his passport, and Ladraa fears border troops will not let him enter Palestine.

 He posts pictures of his journey on his Facebook and Instagram accounts under #walktopalestine.